Baseline: Not widely supported

 Lines specified on the subgrid are added to any lines specified on the parent so you can use either or both.
 To demonstrate this, I have positioned one item in the example below using the parent lines, and one using the subgrid lines.

 Other than needing to take care of items that do not fit in your subgrid, a subgrid acts very similarly to any nested grid; the only difference is that the track sizing of the subgrid is set on the parent grid.
 As with any nested grid however, the size of content in the subgrid can change the track sizing, assuming a track sizing method is used that allows content to affect the size.
 In such a case, auto-sized row tracks for example will grow to fit content in the main grid and content in the subgrid.

 As the subgrid value acts in much the same way as a regular nested grid, it is easy to switch between the two.
-For example, if you realise that you need an implicit grid for rows, all you would need to do is remove the
+For example, if you realize that you need an implicit grid for rows, all you would need to do is remove the

 subgrid value of